Accessing the Skylight picture frame

 Over the holiday, we received a Skylight picture frame, a wifi-connected picture frame with an accompanying app.
 As soon as it arrived, I noticed there was a micro USB plug in the back and got curious.
+Can we “hack” into the device and get a better peek?

-Attaching it to my computer and using lsusb shows it has a Rockchip in it.
+shows it has a Rockchip in it.
 I feel like Rockchips will either be running some slim Linux distro or something Android-based.
-I ran adb devices and sure enough, it’s just a slimmed-down Android-based tablet,
+I ran adb devices

 $ adb devices